 Instead of switching hardware every year or every two years, there is also the option of overclocking your current PC parts to get the extra FPS you need or to cut down the time needed for productivity tasks.

-To do that, you will need the right overclocking software.
-In this guide, we will focus specifically on software for overclocking CPUs.
+To achieve that, you’ll require the appropriate overclocking software.
+In this guide, we’ll specifically focus on software for overclocking CPUs.

 Let’s get started!